 Every student in years 7 and 8 is timetabled to take part in a two day intensive programme each year, balanced with three weeks of intensive provision, on residential and during our challenge week programme.
 In Key Stage 4 & 5 pathways exist for students within PE for specific sport based development.

 Since 2005 the academy had delivered Learn to Learn and Citizenship courses to students in discrete lessons on

 In 2015 these courses were replaced with Global Perspectives, a course designed to address elements of Citizenship, PSHE, and SMSC while actively promoting the development of generic learning habits and widening the horizons of students by introducing them to global issues.
-The course is timetabled for 1 hour per week in KS3 and reinforced through an extended tutorial programme that runs from 8:30 until 9:00.
-A regular studio broadcast presented by students compliments this course.
+The course is timetabled for 1 hour per week in KS3 and reinforced through an extended tutorial programme.
+A regular studio broadcast presented by students complements this course.